atapas/notifyme/README.md

 # 🏷️ License
 Copyright © 2020 by [Tapas Adhikary](https://tapasadhikary.com/)

 This project is licensed under MIT license.

 # ⭐ Show your support
+If you liked the work, please show your support by giving the a Star!